Government Assistance Options for Severe Depression

 Housing & Transportation AidSome programs include assistance with stable housing and access to transport for appointments.

-Challenges and Considerations in Accessing Help at Hillside Horizon
+Challenges and Considerations in Accessing Help at Hillside Horizon for Teens

 People with serious depression often rely on governmental support, but finding and using these resources can be complicated.
 In many cases, delays, strict rules, limited information, and unavailability in certain locations make it challenging for people to access support as quickly as possible.
 We know what challenges families face in accessing help, and we’re here to assist them in finding, applying for, and receiving the support they deserve.
 We are committed to being there for you at every point on your journey.
 Need help getting started?